 The following items were assessed by Arup.
-A further detailed assessment of the Palm Tree Creek Pipeline was undertaken by SKM.
+Further detailed assessments of the Palm Tree Creek Pipeline and Marian Weir were undertaken by SKM.

 Item 1: Palm Tree Creek Pipeline - replacement of regulating valve (2007-10)

 This item involved the replacement of the Palm Tree Creek Pipeline regulating valve, which was scheduled to take place over the period 2007-10.
 Water from Saddle Dam No 2 enters a two km long, 1,200mm pipeline which discharges into Palm Tree Creek some 186 m below the dam.
 SunWater spent a total of \$1,142,614 (direct and indirect costs) over 2007-10.